dmariali/image_detection/ObjectDetector/README.md

 <h2>Project Description</h2>

 This project detects the objects in a user uploaded image.
+It uses the facebook/resnet-50 model from the huggingface model hub for detection.